 6. You are a member of a corporation from whose employment you have been separated.

-7. You have applied for or are receiving a pension or social security.
+7. You have applied for or are receiving a retirement benefit, not including Social Security.

 8. You are self-employed.